 Boston Terriers are one of the most popular terriers – and for good reason!
 They’re cheerful yet active and lively.
-But at the same time, also loving and kind.
+But at the same time, loving and kind.
 Boston Terriers possess all the best qualities of a terrier.
-But you may be wondering if they bark as much as most terriers.
+But you may be wondering if they bark as much as most terriers do.

 Boston Terriers do not bark a lot.
 In fact, many owners describe these terriers as “unusually quiet dogs.”
-Boston Terriers also have a low “woof” instead of a sharp bark.
+Instead of a sharp bark, Boston Terriers also have a low “woof.”
 However, this doesn’t mean that they don’t bark at all, as baking will vary by individual dog.

 If you’re curious whether your Boston Terrier will bark or not, you’re in the right place.
 We’ll dive into why these dogs are so quiet (for the most part) and steps to stop a barking Boston terrier (if you happen end up with one).

 RECOMMENDED: 31 Terrific Terrier Mixes